fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 routing key for binding, publishing, and getting a message from the queue.

-Let\'s talk about the last item of our Management plugins called the [**Users**] web page, which is as shown in the following image:
+Let's talk about the last item of our Management plugins called the [**Users**] web page, which is as shown in the following image: